 Due to the increased presence of water in the room, it has caused people to believe that it can increase the likelihood that mould will grow.
 While a wet room does provide ideal conditions for mould to grow, this will only happen if the room is poorly ventilated and the chances of mould growing are no higher than in a normal bathroom.
 You can avoid problems with mould by making sure there is proper ventilation, keeping shower screens clean and wiping excess water from walls.

-Reduces Value of a Home
+5. Wet Rooms Reduce the Value of a Home

 Some people may think that by removing a traditional shower or a bath can reduce the value of a home, which can put people off installing it.
 However, it can actually do the opposite since it provides accessibility to people of all ages while also adding a stylish and contemporary feel to a home.